buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_13.md

 * We'll use the notation and some of the discussion from Hogg, Bovy, Lang, [arXiv:1008.4686](https://arxiv.org/abs/1008.4686), "Data analysis recipes: Fitting a model to data".

 * This paper has 41 extended reference notes, which are worth looking at.
 Provocative statements about fitting straight lines include:
-    > "Let us break with tradition and observe that in almost all cases in which scientists fit a straight line to their data, they are doing something siultaneously *wrong* and *unnecessary.
+    > "Let us break with tradition and observe that in almost all cases in which scientists fit a straight line to their data, they are doing something simultaneously *wrong* and *unnecessary.
     "
     * Wrong because it's very rare that a set of two-dimensional measurements are truly drawn from a narrow, linear relationship
     * Probably not linear in detail